kartral21/atfnodejsdocker/README.md

-# ATF POC - Containerize NodeJS with Docker and run on Kubernetes
+# ATF POC - Containerize Node.js with docker and run on kubernetes cluster

 ## Prerequisites
 You must install and configure the following tools before moving forward
-* nodeJS
+* node.js
-* nocker
+* docker
 * minikube
 * kubectl
 * helm